karantan/dl-notes/questions_answers.md

 Dropout is a regularization technique, which aims to reduce the complexity of the model with the goal to prevent overfitting.

 The dense layer is fully connected layer, so all the neurons in a layer are connected to those in a next layer.
 Dense layer is used (as far as I understand) to use the activation functions on the input.
 See [activation functions](activation_functions.md) for more into.

+## What is Data Augmentation?

+Simply put, data augmentation just alters each batch of our images.
+It does this through flipping, slightly changing hues, stretching, shearing, rotation, etc. and it does this in ways that make sense.
+By that we mean, it wouldn't make sense to vertically flip an image of a dog for generalization purposes.

+We want this to prevent model overfitting.

+_Tip: Keras allows you to implement data augmentation fairly easily by creating a data-augmentation batch generator._

+## What is Batch Normalization?

+It is another good standard approach to reducing overfitting.

+In general, the inputs to your neural network should always be normalized.
+Normalization **is a process where given a set of data, you subtract from each element the mean value for that data set and divide it by the data set's standard deviation**.
+By doing so, we put the input values onto the same "scale", in that all the values have been normalized into units of "# of standard deviations from the mean".

+By default, you should always include batch normalization, and all modern neural networks do so because:

+- Adding batchnorm to a model can result in 10x or more improvements in training speed.
+- Because normalization greatly reduces the ability of a small number of outlying inputs to over-influence the training, it also tends to reduce overfitting.